-Do you want to ramp up your marketing in 2016 with visual content?
+Do you want to ramp up your marketing with visual content?
 Not sure where to start?
 Which tools to use?

-As we head towards 2016, plenty of people are talking about the importance of visual content for the year ahead.
+As you know, plenty of people are talking about the importance of visual content for social media marketing.

 It's just one of those things that brands and businesses need to embrace if they want to stand out with their marketing.